Guide to Increasing Profits For Your Small Business

 Here's our top 10 list of things you should look at in your business:

 1) Review Your Business Plan

-Times change and certainly the economy is in a worst state.
+Times change and unquestionably the economy is in a worse state.
 Looking at what you wrote before will not only show you where changes may need to occur but will probably prompt you to look at new opportunities or change the way you market and promote your business.
 If you don't have a business plan yet - get one.
 Here's a free simple business plan layout you can use.

 2) Manage Your Cash Flow with an Accounting System

 One of the most critical success factors when running a business is to ensure you manage your cash flow effectively.
 Many a profitable business has failed through the lack of cash to pay suppliers and staff so now may be a good time to look at what accounting software you are using (or choose something if you are not accounting for your business on a weekly or monthly basis).